-Bark Mulch is typically orange/red-brown in color, but may have added coloring, such as red and black, for additional customization.
+Bark mulch is typically orange or red-brown in color, but may have added coloring, such as black, for additional customization.

 Add value to your mulch product by coloring it to suit your local customer preferences.
 Black, brown and red are the most common colors of colored mulch, but any combination of colors is possible to make a memorable product that your customers will remember you by!